Epidural blood patch: Uses

-EBPs are administered for treatment-related or spontaneous orthostatic headaches.
-The procedure is most often used to relieve PDPH following an epidural injection and lumbar puncture.
+Dural punctures usually present with a headache or backache within 3 days of the procedure.
+The headache causes pain over the forehead and the back of the head.
+A distinguishing feature between PDPH and other types of headaches is the exacerbation of the headache with standing, and is non-throbbing like the common tension headaches.
+As a result, many clinicians advise patients to lay flat and hydrate well to minimize the risk, but the efficacy of this practice has been questioned.

 Most PDPHs are self-limiting, so epidural blood patches are only used for people with moderate to severe cases who do not respond to conservative treatment.
+In these patients, the headache is usually so severe that it affects the patient's ability to carry out normal daily tasks, and in cases of postpartum women, the concern is they are unable to care for themselves or their newborns.

-It is also used to treat spontaneous intracranial hypotension (SIH).
+EBP is also used to treat spontaneous intracranial hypotension (SIH).
 EBP has been used to treat pseudomeningoceles and leaks around intrathecal pumps.
 For SIH, the same administration technique is used but at a different location with a different amount of blood injected.

 Technique

 Anatomy

 For administration of an EBP due to PDPH, the level of prior epidural puncture is targeted; blood injected for the most part spreads cranially.
 For SIH with unidentified leakage spots, L2 and L3 are targeted initially.

 Insertion

 For EBPs, autologous blood is drawn from a peripheral vein; the procedure uses a typical epidural needle.
 20 mL of blood is recommended for EBPs, though injection should stop if not tolerated by the patient.
 This amount of blood is also recommended for people in obstetrics.
 Targeted EBP is performed under real-time fluoroscopy if the location of the CSF leak is known.
 This fluoroscopic approach is standard, but with cases of SIH two-site blind injection has similar outcomes.
 No randomized clinical trials have been conducted for this due to the rarity of SIH.
 CT scanning can also be used.
 Blood from EBPs is spread throughout several segments within the epidural space, so it does not need to be injected at the same level as the puncture.
 For treatment of SIH, medication with acetazolamide before an EBP and administration in the Trendelenburg position is effective.